cerfking/petSharing-ios-app/README.md

 * Browse all the dogs waiting to be adopt
 * DM with other users
 * View and edit your profile
+* View some pets' 3D model in real world